act-rules/act-rules.github.io/_rules/lang-valid-de46e4.md

 This rule assumes that the presence of a lang or xml:lang attribute is being used to comply to WCAG.
 This rule doesn't test if the attribute is needed to comply to WCAG.

+## Accessibility Support

+_There are no major accessibility support issues known for this rule._

 ## Background

 - [https://www.w3.org/TR/2014/NOTE-WCAG20-TECHS-20140408/H58](https://www.w3.org/TR/2014/NOTE-WCAG20-TECHS-20140408/H58)